soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ## Data download & export (MU)

-A UI component could be made available as part of the catalogue application which facilitates access to subsets of data from a data download or API.
+A UI component could be made available as part of the [SWR Catalogue](publication.md#catalogue-server) application which facilitates access to subsets of data from a data download or API.
 A user selects the relevant featuretype/band, defines a spatial or attribute filter and selects an output format (or harmonised model).
 The component will process the data and notify the user when the result is available for download.

-- The FAIR principle endorses the use of persistent identification for data downloads.
-- An API to data enables partial/filtered results from a dataset, data download API's are described as part of [API'S](../apis/apis-intro.md).
+The API-based data publication is described as part of [API'S](../apis/data-publication.md#data-preview--download-apis).